A Plea to Consider believing on Jesus

 But Jesus loved us so much, that He gave His own life in our place.
 Willingly.
 No one took His life, although we all caused it with our rebellious ways.
 He said laid His life down and He would take it back with His power as God.
 And He did.

-In John 10, Jesus said He laid down His life for the sheep (that’s us)…furthermore, He said,
+In John 10, Jesus said He laid down His life for the sheep (that’s us who have believed, and of course initially His Jewish sheep-disciples who believed)…furthermore, He said,

 “Therefore My Father loves Me, because I lay down My life that I may take it again.
 No one takes it from Me, but I lay it down of Myself.
 I have power to lay it down, and I have power to take it again.
 This command I have received from My Father.” (vs. 17-18)